wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     (2) The holding of a firearms licence shall not in itself entitle any person to have a pistol or a military style semi-automatic firearm or a restricted weapon in that person's possession.

-    (3) Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who contravenes subsection (1).
+    (3) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who contravenes subsection (1).

-    Section 20(2): substituted, on 1 May 1993, by [section 7][141] of the Arms Amendment Act 1992 (1992 No 95).
+    Section 20(2): substituted, on 1 May 1993, by [section 7][142] of the Arms Amendment Act 1992 (1992 No 95).

+    Section 20(3): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 21 Restrictions on possession of airguns